transparency-dev/armored-witness/docs/firmware_auth.md

    can be rebuilt from the claimed git commit, and inspect the entire source at that commit for any undesireable or malicious behaviour.

+There's more detailed information about the implementation of firmware transparency on the armored witness in the [transparency page](./transparency.md).

 For more information about the transparency concepts mentioned above, please visit
 <https://binary.transparency.dev>, as well as <https://transparency.dev> for more
 general information.

 If you have questions, or are interested in this topic come and say hello at
 <https://transparency-dev.slack.com/>.